Dipsingh/dipsingh.github.io/_posts/2025-08-05-FlowControl-HighSpeed-Networks.md

 # Introduction

 Flow control is a fundamental component in the design of high-performance networks.
-While reviewing the scheduling mechanisms used in router architectures, I took the opportunity to explore the fundamental principles of flow control, its various mechanisms, and their practical implications.
-This write-up tries to outline key models, compares typical schemes, and highlights relevant system-level considerations.
+While reviewing the scheduling mechanisms used in router architectures, I took the opportunity to revisit the core principles of flow control, examine its various mechanisms, and reflect on their practical implications.
+This write-up outlines key models, compares typical schemes, and highlights relevant system-level considerations.

 # Principles of Flow Control